2021 FBAR Deadline in 2022 | FinCEN Form 114 International Tax Lawyer & Attorney

-The 2020 FBAR deadline is one of the most important deadlines for US taxpayers this calendar year 2021.
+The 2021 FBAR deadline is a critical deadline for US taxpayers this calendar year 2022.
 What makes FBAR so important are the draconian FBAR penalties which may be imposed on noncompliant taxpayers.
-Let’s discuss the 2020 FBAR deadline in more detail.
+Let’s discuss the 2021 FBAR deadline in more detail.

 The official name of FBAR is FinCEN Form 114, the Report of Foreign Bank and Financial Accounts.
 US Persons must file FBAR if they have a financial interest in or signatory or any other authority over foreign financial accounts if the highest aggregate value of these accounts is in excess of $10,000.
 FBARs must be timely e-filed separately from federal tax returns.